Chris-A-75/caesar-operator-console/README.md

 Hash cracking utility that performs dictionary attacks against common hash formats.

+### Turing

+Web technology fingerprinting tool that inspects HTTP response headers and body content to identify likely server software and runtimes.
+Turing also extracts version information from matching headers when it is present.

 ## Architecture

 Caesar follows a modular architecture composed of the following components: